QuizMaster-world/.github/profile/README.md

 # Welcome to QuizMaster!

-Welcome to the QuizMaster-Organisation!
+Welcome to the QuizMaster Organisation!
 We are a dedicated team of developers, educators, and quiz enthusiasts committed to creating the best open-source quiz platform and tools.
 We are using this organisation as a version for the public, while our main development is happening on [hermonochy's](https://github.com/hermonochy/QuizMaster) account.

 ## Our Projects

-### 1. QuizMaster App
+### QuizMaster App

 - **QuizMaster App** is our flagship project - a powerful and flexible quiz application that allows users to create, and play quizzes on various topics, in various ways!
 It features a user-friendly interface, real-time scoring, and customizable quiz formats.

-### 2. QuizMasterMini
+### QuizMasterMini

 - **QuizMasterMini** is a smaller version of QuizMaster.
 Some players may be on a budget with storage capabilities or processing power, so we have created a seperate repository for a smaller version, totalling only 8 MB and with no dependencies!

+### QuizMasterTerminal

+- **QuizMasterTerminal** is an even smaller version of QuizMasterMini.
+However, while it totals only 1.4 MB of storage, there is no GUI, and it is purely run via terminal.

 ## Contributing